danielmolina81/sqlalchemy-challenge/README.md

 ![](SurfsUp/Pics/8.png)

-- Design a query that calculates the lowest, highest, and average temperatures that filters on the most-active station id found in the previous query.
+- Lowest, highest, and average temperatures for the most active station.

 ![](SurfsUp/Pics/9.png)

-- Design a query to get the last 12 months of temperature observations (TOBS) for the most active station and plot a histogram with its results.
+- Histogram of the last 12 months temperature observations (TOBS) for the most active station.

 ![](SurfsUp/Pics/10.png)